 The workflow for the Palaeozoic project allowed industry to investigate key components of the petroleum systems within the Carboniferous and Devonian by integrating well data and modern offshore seismic data with UK onshore knowledge.

 Project results have been delivered digitally and include interpretations of seismic, well and gravity data, along with burial/uplift/maturity modelling, source rock geochemistry studies and palaeographic reconstructions, to inform the location of prospective Carboniferous and Devonian play elements.

 All companies and individuals were welcome to contribute data and knowledge to the project, subject to ownership and confidentiality rights.
 However contribution in-kind did not qualify for participation as a sponsor.

-Maps and a Powerpoint which illustrates the Palaeozoic study
+Maps and a Powerpoint which illustrate the Palaeozoic study

 Following the closure of the 29th Licence Round and subsequent licence awards, the results of the Palaeozoic Study are now being published via the BGS’s Offshore Geoindex.